Jurabek Karimov

-Jurabek Karimov (Uzbek: Журабек Каримов, Jo'rabek Karimov; born 4 June 1998) is an Uzbekistani tennis player.
-Karimov began playing tennis aged 7 and he is currently coached by Petr Lebed and Sergey Arkashn.
+Jurabek Karimov (Uzbek: Журабек Каримов, Jo'rabek Karimov; born 4 June 1998) is an inactive Uzbekistani tennis player.

 Karimov has a career high ATP singles ranking of 426 achieved on 27 August 2018.
 On 15 April 2019, he peaked at world number 279 in the ATP doubles rankings.

 Karimov has represented Uzbekistan in Davis Cup, where he has a win–loss record of 4–1.
 He achieved his first victory in 2018 against British player Cameron Norrie after coming from two sets down.

+Personal life

+Karimov began playing tennis aged 7.
+His great-uncle Islam Karimov was the first president of Uzbekistan.

 Style of play

 Jurabek Karimov has a double handed backhand.
 He is very agile and athletic.